sagemath/sagecell/doc/messages.md

 This page describes the protocols through which the server and the kernel communicate with the client.
 The **client** can be any frontend for the Sage Cell, such as a web page or an app.
 The **server** is a Python server that acts as a bridge between the client and the kernel.
 The **kernel** is an IPython kernel that performs the computations and returns the results to the client.
 A client must send messages according to this protocol and display the results from the messages returned in a manner appropriate for the user interface.

-Examples of some of these messages can be found at the description of an [[example Sage Cell session|Session]].
+Examples of some of these messages can be found at the description of an [example Sage Cell session](session.md).

 # Protocols